spachava753/sp_zola_blog/content/a_gophers_foray_into_rust.md

 the [Techempower benchmarks](https://www.techempower.com/benchmarks/).
 For reference, the Golang app used the famous [fast-http](https://github.com/valyala/fasthttp) package, which was one of the top frameworks in the Techempower benchmarks in comparison to warp.
 So I fought with the compiler and incompatible dependencies for a couple of late nights to convert the Rust to use Actix Web, but the performance was roughly the same.
+Later on, I found this Github [issue](https://github.com/seanmonstar/warp/issues/415) on warp's repository which debunked my misconception that warp was the performance bottleneck.
 At this point, I was lost as to why my Rust application was doing so bad until I realized after a week-long break from the project that it was probably mutex contention.
-After all, bigcache used a **sharded** hashmap, so I pulled in [dashmap](https://github.com/xacrimon/dashmap).
+After all, bigcache is a **sharded** cache library, so I pulled in [dashmap](https://github.com/xacrimon/dashmap).
 I went back to using warp and Tokio 1.x, converted the cache to use dashmap, and the performance shot up to 35,000 requests per second, with half of the latency of the Golang application **and** very impressive small tail latencies!
-At this point, I was curious as to what else I could improve just by pulling different dependencies.
+At this point, I was curious as to what else I could improve just by replacing certain components of the application.
 After searching around, I realized that I could use a different hashing function, such as [aHash](https://github.com/tkaitchuck/aHash) which is designed to be used "in in-memory hashmaps".
 Just by replacing the hash function, the requests per second shot up _again_ to 45,000 with slightly better latencies.

 After this point, I stopped as I was burnt out, but there were still options left to explore.
 For example, at this point in time, dashmap did not use the [parking lot](https://github.com/Amanieu/parking_lot) library, which boasts significantly better performance than the standard library mutexes used in dashmap:

 > When tested on x86_64 Linux, parking_lot::Mutex was found to be 1.5x faster than std::sync::Mutex when uncontended, and up to 5x faster when contended from multiple threads.
 The numbers for RwLock vary depending on the number of reader and writer threads, but are almost always faster than the standard library RwLock, and even up to 50x faster in some cases

-I also didn't bother going back and fixing some particularly gnarly code in the hot path that left some performance gains on the table.

 # Thoughts